 Moving from a caravan to a camper has meant a whole new approach to our sleeping arrangements.

-As well as the bed systems we have had added to our van I’d suggest packing the following:
+As well as the bed systems I’d suggest packing the following:

 One of the newest additions to our camping gear for the van includes window blinds and a thermal windscreen cover.